Navas28/milk-product-website/README.md

 ## **Features**
 - **Product Listings:** A variety of dairy products displayed with detailed information.
 - **Overview:** Highlight key benefits and features of the products.
-- **Payment Method:** Secure and easy-to-use payment options for customers.
-- **User Accounts:** Login and signup functionality for personalized experiences.
 - **FAQ Section:** Address common questions to assist users effectively.
 - **Enquiry Form:** Allow users to submit queries directly through the website.
 - **Facility Images:** Showcase facilities and infrastructure with high-quality visuals.